JakobHolkestadMolnes/IOT-Sound/README.md

 ## Design and methods
 Solution consists of two parts:
 - sensor node
-- visualisation node
+- visualization node

-Visualisation and sensor node(s) communicate via MQTT broker server set up by our lecturer.
+Visualization and sensor node(s) communicate via MQTT broker server set up by our lecturer.

 ##### Sensor Node
-ESP32 microcontroller with a microphone (RS PRO Omni-Directional Microphone Condenser).
+The responsibility of the sensor node is to gather data and send it to the MQTT broker.
-Measures the noise level at fixed time intervals and sends it to the MQTT server.
+For this project, the sensor node measures the noise level (in dB) in the environment and sends measured data along with the timestamp of the measurement to the MQTT server.
-TODO: what does it do and how and whatnot
+Equipment used:
+- ESP32 microcontroller
+- ~~a microphone (RS PRO Omnidirectional Microphone Condenser)~~
+Due to lack of equipment, data from the sensor is simulated.
+Simulation is either way run on an ESP32.

-##### Visualisation Node
+##### Visualization Node
-Application that recieves data from the sensor node(s), processes it and visualises it to the user.
+The responsibility of the visualization node is retrieving data from the MQTT broker, processing it and visualizing it in a meaningful way to the end-user.
+Our solution for that side of the solution is a bit more elaborate.
+It consists of multiple smaller programs that have to be run simultaneously.
+These programs are: *iot_sound_backend*, *iot_sound_api* and *iot_sound_frontend*.
+In addition, a running [PostgreSQL](https://www.postgresql.org/) database is required.

 ## Technologies used
 ESP32 microcontroller, microphones